peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public long AsInt64();

+<b>Deprecated.</b> Instead, use the following: (cbor.AsNumber().ToInt64Checked()).

 Converts this object to a 64-bit signed integer.
 Non-integer numbers are converted to integers by discarding their fractional parts.
 (NOTE: To determine whether this method call can succeed, call the <b>CanTruncatedIntFitInInt64</b> method before calling this method.
-See the example.).
+See the example.
+[TODO: Specify alternative.]).

 The following example code (originally written in C# for the.NET Framework) shows a way to check whether a given CBOR object stores a 64-bit signed integer before getting its value.